athomasq/athomasq.github.io/investing/investor-updates.md

 #### Are there any exceptions to the above guidelines?

 These guidelines are for pre-seed and seed stage companies.
 Once you've raised a Series A and have a formal board, all of this becomes obsolete.
-(But many of the habits you develope via these updates will serve you in good stead at that time).
+(But many of the habits you develop via these updates will serve you in good stead at that time).

 <br/>
 <br/>